How to Set Price: 10 steps that will reveal the right price for your new offering

 As this list shows, Price - that magic element that excites and frightens us - serves as an important cog within a larger machine.
 You don’t set the price in isolation.
 You don’t choose price using a mathematical model.
 And you certainly don’t announce a price and cross your fingers.

 Instead, ventures can view Price like other attributes that they design for with input from the market.
-Here is a step-wise checklist for how successful ventures can walk up step down to price, rather than making a risky leap.
+Here is a step-wise checklist for how successful ventures can step down to price, rather than making a risky leap.
 You can think of each step as an assumption that needs to be tested and validated with the market.

 Step 1, The venture team believes target users will perceive a problem and will perceive value in our solution.